mikendu/NS8-Assesment/README.md

 ### GET /events/[id]
 * Retrieves the event with the given identifier
+* Returns HTTP 400 if event id is not provided.
 * Returns HTTP 404 if no such event exists.
 * Example: http://localhost:3000/events/9876